forcedotcom/sfdx-scanner/messages/run-pathless.md

 # flags.verboseViolationsDescription

-Returns retire-js violation messages details about each vulnerability, including summary, Common Vulnerabilities and Exposures (CVE), and URLs.
+Returns retire-js violation-message details about each vulnerability, including summary, common vulnerabilities and exposures (CVE), and URLs.

 # validations.methodLevelTargetingDisallowed